 To generate C++ code:

-1. Open the smileDetect_codegen.slx model from your MATLAB Current Folder.
+model from your MATLAB Current Folder.

 2. on the Apps tab on the Simulink toolstrip, select Embedded Coder.
-On the C++ Code tab in the Settings drop-down list, click C/C++ Code generation settings to open the Configuration Parameters dialog box and verify these settings:
+On the C++ Code tab in the Settings drop-down list, click C/C++ Code generation settings

-• In the Code Generation pane, under Target selection, Language is set to C++.
+In the Code Generation pane, under Target selection, Language is set to C++.

-• In the Interface under Code Generation, Array layout in the Data exchange interface category is set to Row-major.
+In the Interface under Code Generation, Array layout in the Data exchange interface category is set to Row-major

-3. Connect the generated subsystem subsystem_slwrap_detectAndDraw to the MATLAB Function block.
+3. Connect the generated subsystem subsystem_slwrap_detectAndDraw

-4. To generate C++ code, under the C++ Code tab, click the Generate Code drop-down list, and then click Build.
+drop-down list, and then click Build.
 After the model finishes generating code, the Code Generation Report opens.
 You can inspect the generated code.
-The build process creates a zip file called smileDetect_with_ToOpenCV.zip in your current MATLAB working folder.
+The build process creates a zip file called smileDetect_with_ToOpenCV.zip

 Before you deploy the model, connect the Raspberry Pi to your computer.
 Wait until the PWR LED on the hardware starts blinking.

-In the Settings drop-down list, click Hardware Implementation to open the Configuration Parameters dialog box and verify these settings:
+to open the Configuration Parameters dialog box and verify these settings:

 To deploy the code to your Raspberry Pi hardware: